jtgrasse/Predicting_MSW/README.md

 ## Data Collection Methodology

 The data available is contained in reports that we refer to as *waste characterization studies*; these reports are often titled similarly.
-The data is pulled from these reports, where each data point is an estimated percentage breakdown of the waste stream into various material categories for a particular geographic area and for a particular year.
+The data is pulled from these reports, where each data point is an estimated percentage breakdown of the waste stream into various material categories for a particular geographic area and year.
 Some reports provide multiple data points, such as data for each county within a state.
 The project team manually extracted this data from the publicly available report PDFs.
 Since different reports often use unique sets of material categories, the team translated the data into a standardized characterization.
 This process is detailed in the aforementioned paper.

 ### Data Description